 In the last few months of Aaita’s life, Dad would often tell me on the phone that he hears her soul fighting to escape from her body.
 And, she would put up a fight with her feeble arms and legs.
 Her entire body had shrunk, and she looked like a curled up cotton ball.
 She would peacefully sleep the entire day.
 And shout and shriek at night.
 She would talk to people from her past.

 When she breathed her last in Assam, I was far away in Delhi.
 I was leaving my office when I got the news.
 Death suddenly sucked her out of my life and left a huge void in my heart.
 It took me forever that day to board the metro.
 The entire way home, I stared at the oblivion and let the tears flow.
-Life never prepares you for a news like that.
+Life never prepares you for a news like this.

 My mind kept playing the last conversation I had with her two years back.
 We were sitting on the verandah, with my bags all packed.
 I was to return that day to Delhi after a month long vacation.
 She asked me if I am ever planning to get married.
 To tease her, I said, “Yes, Aaita.
 I will get married and go far away”.
 “Further than Delhi?”, she asked.
 “Yes, near London”, I said, because she had heard of London.